The Adventures Of Tintin: The Secret Of The Unicorn Review

 In this holiday season that seems to be dominated by games with a body-count to put Elizabeth Bathory’s best efforts to shame, it’s refreshing and comforting to find that young do-gooder Tintin – taking out snooty waiters with beach balls – can hold his own among the chainsaw-gun wielding sociopaths currently waging war on game store shelves.
 That is Tintin the character; Tintin the video game, however, should be approached with as much caution as if it were a live grenade.

 Too many poorly executed ideas jostle for attention with enjoyable but too short levels.
 The 2D platformer that beats in the chest of this adventurous adaptation is sadly pedestrian.
-A marvellous romp for the young, but the young-at-heart will be left wanting.
+A marvelous romp for the young, but the young-at-heart will be left wanting.